News and the Abstract Truth

 Often, the newsworthiness of the revision is that it exposes what was thought to be truth as not being the truth.
 With "The Stringer" we confront what we thought about photography, about news itself, and finally about ourselves.

 The basic role of photography is usually presumed to be recording discovered facts, bearing witness.
-When what it conveys is intended to be news, its credibility is in the expectation that it is re-producing facts.
+When what it conveys is intended to be news, its credibility is in the confidence that it is re-producing facts.

 But whereas news uncovers facts, documentary creates narratives.
 The power of facts is not just in being verified but in what they affect.
 In contrast, the power of narratives is in how they convince.